Frequently Asked Questions

 To protect narrators' privacy while also ensuring that their oral history be preserved for the historical record, some oral history interviews in our collections may be restricted i.e. closed for an agreed-upon number of years, or for their lifetime, or they may require written permission from the narrator of interviewer before allowing a researcher to see or hear an interview.

-The vast majority of the interviews in the Columbia Center for Oral History Archives are Open for research.
-If you would like to view a closed interview, please contact firstname.lastname@example.org, as the restrictions may have expired or you may be able to contact the copright holder directly for access.
+The vast majority of the interviews in the Oral History Archives at Columbia are open for research.
+If you would like to view a closed interview, please contact email@example.com, as the restrictions may have expired or you may be able to contact the copright holder directly for access.